Make logo

-Is Make worth it in April 2026?
-Our editorial take based on community feedback, public reviews, and SaaSOffers research — including pros, cons, pricing, and whether to claim the 10,000 ops free deal.
+Is Make worth it in May 2026?
+Our editorial take based on community feedback, public reviews, and SaaSOffers research, including pros, cons, pricing, and whether to claim the 10,000 ops free deal.

 Editor's Take: Make

-Make holds its own among automation platforms targeted at growing teams.
+Make holds its own among operations & productivity platforms targeted at growing teams.
 Teams that claim the 10,000 ops free deal through SaaSOffers get the most realistic value out of Make.
 Whether Make is right for you depends on which features matter most to your specific stack.

 Claim Make Deal